SolaceDev/solace-dev-codelabs/markdown/solace-workshop-scs/solace-workshop-scs.md

 - Find & Open the _ScsProcessorPositive.java_ class.
 At this point we know how to create and run a processor so we'll do something a bit different.
 At the top of the class you'll see that the negToPosMap object is being initialized in a static method.
 This Map holds the key for changing our negative tweets to positive ones.
 Go ahead and fill in some positive words for each negative one in the map.
 Remember that you can find the canned tweets in the canned_tweets.txt file under the "02-scs-source-tweets" project if you need some more context :)
 - After filling in your "positive" words go ahead and start the app

-Positive
+> aside positive
-: Notice that multiple processors can easily be connected together in order to form a processing chain.
+> Notice that multiple processors can easily be connected together in order to form a processing chain.

 ### Update the Tweet Board Subscription